sg893052/sonic-buildimage/devops/tam/tam-inband-flow-analyser.md

 Below is the call flow sequence specified in above architecture diagram

-1 IFA and ACL configuration from CLI is saved to CONFIG DB.
+1 IFA and ACL configuration from UI is saved to CONFIG DB.

 2 IFA Manager reads IFA configuration from CONFIG DB, processes and validates the same.